Two clear iced glasses with light-colored refreshing drinks — visual representation of low-calorie iced Starbucks options

 Dozens of Starbucks drinks come in under 100 calories by default — any plain coffee, espresso, tea, herbal tisane, lemonade, Refresher (Tall), or Iced Passion Tango.
 With a few modifications (almond or nonfat milk, sugar-free syrup, no whipped cream, Tall size, "less classic"), almost any latte, mocha, or even Frappuccino can be brought under the 100-calorie bar.
 The lowest-calorie option on the entire menu is a plain brewed coffee at 5 calories per Tall.
 The lowest-calorie sweet option is a Tall Iced Passion Tango Tea with sugar-free vanilla — under 5 calories.

 Most "Starbucks drinks under 100 calories" lists are written without checking the Starbucks calorie database — they pull a list of black coffees and herbal teas, slap a few skinny lattes on the end, and call it done.
 This guide is the opposite: every actual drink under 100 calories sorted into five calorie tiers, then a customization template that turns any drink on the menu into a sub-100 version.
-All numbers verified against Starbucks’ U.S. published nutrition data, current as of May 2026.
+All numbers verified against Starbucks’ U.S. published nutrition data on the official Starbucks menu, current as of May 2026.

 Tier 1: Under 10 calories (effectively zero)